cadet/CADET-Core/doc/interface/binding/affinity_complex_titration.rst

 ===================  =========================  ==================================

 ``ACT_ETAA``
-   Hill-type coefficients denoting the slope for the binding capacity changes as a function of pH changes
+   Hill-type coefficients denoting the slope for the binding capacity changes as a function of pH/pIon changes

 **Unit:** :math:`1`